arieldonner/final-project/README.md

 - User can edit an outfit
 - User can delete an outfit
 - User can view an info page about the site
-- User can view a list of upcoming scheduled events (pending)
+- User can view a list of upcoming scheduled events

 ## Stretch Features